 Typically, snowboard boot sizes 11.5+ will need a wide specific model which is going to have a waist width of 260mm or more.
 Check the chart to determine appropriate sizing for your boots.

-If you're more of a freestyle rider or just prefer the feeling of a twin shape under you feet, you can still enjoy the playfulness without the fear of dragging.
+If you're more of a freestyle rider or just prefer the feeling of a twin shape under you feet, you can still enjoy the nimble, playful ride of twin board without the fear of dragging.
 The Range is available up to a 167W (waist-width of 27cm).
 This directional twin has a 20mm set back to keep you afloat in the deep stuff while still maneuverable enough to ride switch.

 Even the non-wide specific models in our lineup fare more as mid-widths.
 Team favorite The Logger is a true twin designed to tackle all types of freestyle features.
 Available as a mid-width up to a size 158cm (waist-width 25.9) which will still have you covered up to an 11.5 boot.